 You likely have moments where, despite your training, you feel like you still don’t know enough to help people feel better, especially if they have complex symptoms or diagnoses.

 If this is true for you, you’re not alone.
-I work with thousands of practitioners around the globe—coaches, doctors, nurses, dietitians and more—and they feel the same.
+I work with thousands of practitioners around the globe—coaches, doctors, nurses, dietitians and more—and you may be surprised to learn that they feel the same.
 It’s human!
 And it’s part of the challenges we face when we want to bring our A-game to the therapeutic relationship.

 Let’s face it, new studies are coming out all the time.